I can’t work my shift.

 “I love the idea.
 I just worry it takes the human side of care out.
 When someone calls out or is late, I reach out and see if they are ok.”

-• A link to the absence policy
+• A link to the absence policy for clarity

-• An acknowledgment checkbox before submission
+• An acknowledgment step before submission

 Challenging the next step